Kim Jong Un

-Kim Jong Un rules North Korea as a totalitarian dictatorship, and his leadership has followed the same cult of personality as his father and grandfather.
-North Korean state media often refer to him as "Respected Comrade Kim Jong Un" or "Marshal Kim Jong Un".
-Kim's regime has been accused of human rights violations.
-According to reports, he has ordered the purge and execution of several North Korean officials including his uncle, Jang Song-thaek, in 2013.
-He is also widely believed to have ordered the assassination of his half-brother, Kim Jong-nam, in Malaysia in 2017.
-Kim has promoted the policy of byungjin, similar to Kim Il Sung's policy from the 1960s, referring to the simultaneous development of both the economy and the country's nuclear weapons program.
-He has also revived the structures of the WPK, expanding the party's power at the expense of the military leadership.
+Like his father and grandfather before him, Kim Jong Un rules North Korea as a repressive and totalitarian dictatorship, and his leadership has maintained the Kim family cult of personality.
+State media often refer to him as "Respected Comrade", "Marshal", and "Head of State".
+Kim's government has been accused of human rights violations.
+He reportedly ordered the purge and execution of several North Korean officials including his uncle, Jang Song-thaek, in 2013, and the assassination of his half-brother, Kim Jong-nam, in Malaysia in 2017.
+Kim Jong Un's ideology departed from his father's military-first Songun policy, professing a "people-first policy" and renewed commitment to communism.
+Kim has promoted the Byungjin policy of parallel development of the country's nuclear weapons program alongside the country's economy, named after the similar policy of Kim Il Sung.
+He has revived the structures of the WPK, expanding the party's power at the expense of the military leadership.

-Kim expanded the country's nuclear weapons program, which led to heightened tensions with the USA and South Korea, as well as China.
-In 2018 and 2019, Kim took part in summits with South Korean president Moon Jae-in and U.S. president Donald Trump, leading to a brief thaw between North Korea and the two countries, though the negotiations ultimately broke down without progress on reunification of Korea or nuclear disarmament.
-He has claimed success in combating the COVID-19 pandemic, as the country did not report any confirmed cases until May 2022, although several independent observers have questioned this claim.
-In 2024, Kim declared that North Korea formally abandoned efforts to reunify Korea.
-In that same year, following the Russian invasion of Ukraine and the subsequent Ukrainian incursion into Russia during the Kursk campaign, Kim sent North Korean soldiers to assist Russian units in battle against Ukraine.
+Kim oversaw the world's four most recent nuclear weapons tests (Note: North Korea conducted the only confirmed nuclear weapons tests in the 21st century.
+For unconfirmed allegations of nuclear testing that may have occurred more recently, see List_of_nuclear_weapons_tests § Alleged_tests.) and extensive missile tests, including North Korea's first intercontinental ballistic missile.
+These heightened tensions with South Korea, the United States, and China, culminating in the 2017–2018 North Korea crisis.
+In 2018 and 2019, Kim took part in summits with Chinese President Xi Jinping and South Korean president Moon Jae-in and U.S. president Donald Trump, the first meetings between a North Korean and a U.S. head of state.
+Despite the brief thaw in relations, the negotiations ultimately broke down without progress on reunification of Korea or nuclear disarmament.
+He claimed success in combating the COVID-19 pandemic, with the country not reporting confirmed cases until May 2022, although independent observers questioned this claim.
+In December 2023, Kim declared that North Korea formally abandoned efforts to reunify Korea and proposed the two hostile states theory, symbolically demolishing the Arch of Reunification.
+In June 2024, Kim signed a security and defense treaty with Russia, while supplying Russia with material for the Russo-Ukrainian war.
+In October, North Korea sent soldiers to assist Russian units in the Kursk campaign.